fossxo/fossxo-gdd/source/technical-design/ui.rst

 ..  [#apiusecase] FossXO's UI APIs are designed specifically around FossXO's
         interface requirements.
 They are no intended to construct general purpose user interfaces.
+..  [#callbackborrowchecker] A reference to the observer callback to invoke is
+        returned from ``handle_ui_event()`` instead of being directly invoked due to Rust's reference borrowing rules.
+The borrow checker prevents using closures to capture a reference to the struct when the callback is created like one might do in JavaScript.
+Additionally, while prototyping it was found the Rust compiler was unhappy with passing ``&mut self`` to ``handle_ui_event()`` as ``self`` was also being used to access the ``Menu`` struct.